Generic Name: insulin regular (IN-su-lin)

 - Carry an ID card at all times that says you have diabetes.

-- Low blood sugar levels (hypoglycemia) may happen with insulins.
-This is most likely to occur if you take too much insulin, skip a meal, or exercise too much.
-Severe low blood sugar levels can cause seizures or death.
+- An insulin reaction resulting from low blood sugar levels (hypoglycemia) may occur if you take too much insulin, skip a meal, or exercise too much.
 Low blood sugar may make you anxious, sweaty, weak, dizzy, drowsy, or faint.
 It may also make your heart beat faster; make your vision change; give you a headache, chills, or tremors; or make you hungrier.
 It is a good idea to carry a reliable source of glucose (eg, tablets or gel) to treat low blood sugar.
 If this is not available, you should eat or drink a quick source of sugar like table sugar, honey, candy, orange juice, or nondiet soda.
 This will raise your blood sugar level quickly.
 Tell your doctor right away if this happens.
 To prevent low blood sugar, eat meals at the same time each day and do not skip meals.

 - Developing a fever or infection, eating significantly more than prescribed, or missing your dose of insulin may cause high blood sugar (hyperglycemia).
 High blood sugar may make you feel confused, drowsy, or thirsty.
 It can also make you flush, breathe faster, or have a fruit-like breath odor.
 If these symptoms occur, tell you doctor right away.